nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `App-Ointment` and the **Actor** is the `User`, unless specified otherwise)

 <div markdown="span" class="alert alert-info">
-    For all use cases other than UC01, unless specified otherwise, the use cases will all have UC01 as a precondition (after the user enters the command and corresponding subcommands(if applicable)).
+    For all use cases other than UC01, unless specified otherwise, the use cases will <b>all have UC01 as a precondition</b> (after the user enters the command and corresponding subcommands, if applicable).
 </div>
 <br>